Every single one of us is biased about something—even if we don’t recognize what causes our biases.

 What causes biases?

 There are several things that play a part in forming our biases.
-They are:

 - Our personal experiences and our upbringing